jeffgcameron/Horiseon/README.md

 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

+## My Process
+In order to complete the accepted criteria, I first started by changing all the non semantic html tags to semantic html tags.
+I used figue, main, section, nav, aside, footer and header tags.
+I then changed the H2 element to H4 so that those went in order.
+After this was completed I changed all the css selectors to match the sematic html tags.
+I noticed a lot of css elements had the same style, so i consolidated those elements to their parent semantic html tags. i adjusted the padding of the aside so that the height maintched that of the main sections.
+This allowed the footer to be closer to the main element and made the overall page look cleaner.

 ### Assignment Link
  https://jeffgcameron.github.io/Horiseon/